-1.1.
-Core Courses
+1.1 Core Course Qualifier

-Students must pass a total of four Core Courses with a grade of B-, or better.
-Students must pass one course from each of the following four Core Areas:
+Students must pass four Core Courses, one course from each of the following four Core Areas:

 - Perception: vision, image sensors, range data interpretation, tactile and force sensors, inertial guidance, and other sensors.
-Core courses in Perception are 16-720 Computer Vision, and 16-722 Sensing and Sensors. (course descriptions begin on page 11) - Cognition: artificial intelligence for robotics, knowledge, representation, planning, task scheduling, and learning.
-Core courses in Cognition are 15-780 Graduate Artificial Intelligence, and 10-701 Machine Learning. - Action: kinematics, dynamics, control, manipulation, and locomotion.
+Core courses in Perception are 16-720 Computer Vision, and 16-722 Sensing and Sensors. - Cognition: artificial intelligence for robotics, knowledge, representation, planning, task scheduling, and learning.
+Core courses in Cognition are 15-780 Artificial Intelligence, and 10-701 Machine Learning. - Action: kinematics, dynamics, control, manipulation, and locomotion.
 Core courses in Action are 16-741 Mechanics of Manipulation, and 16-711 Kinematics, Dynamic Systems, and Control. - Math Foundations: optimal estimation, differential geometry, computational geometry, and operations research.
 The one core course in this area is 16-811 Math Fundamentals for Robotics.

-1.2 Specialized Qualifier
+1.2 Specialized Course Qualifier

-The specialized qualifier is a sequence of courses chosen by the student to enhance the Core Course subject matter.
-These courses must total at least 48 units of graduate coursework (the equivalent of four full-semester courses).
-In this way, the basic science component of the program is complemented by studies in engineering and other areas that keep pace with new developments in the area of robotics.
-The courses should have coherence in subject matter, and should be chosen to enhance, or be complementary to, the Core Course subject matter.
-The subject matter of the Specialized Qualifier may be directly related to the student's thesis research, but is not restricted to that topic.
+The Specialized Course qualifier is a sequence of courses chosen by the student to enhance the Core Course subject matter by adding greater depth a particular area.
+These specialization courses must total at least 48 units of graduate coursework.
+In this way, the foundational science component of the program is complemented by studies that keep pace with new developments and current topics.
+The courses should have coherence in subject matter.
+They may be directly related to the student's thesis research but are not restricted to that topic.